abdulrahim2002/Space-Shooter-AI/README.md

 # Space Shooter type game

-## Download and run the exe file. to play
+## Download and run the .exe file to play